CorniiDog/Stock_Analyzer/README.md

 ## About

-This project is a stock Analyzer.
+This project is a stock analyzer.
 It analyzes the trends and patterns of stocks, and uses machine learning to predict the future of the stock.
 There won't be any price predictions, but rather a buy or sell prediction and a confidence level.
 This project is still in development, and is not ready for use.
 This project is open source.